rivitus/rivitus/README.md

 - 👋 Hi, I’m @rivitus
 - 👀 I’m interested in AI and AR
-- 🌱 I’m currently learning nothing :(
+- 🌱 I’m currently learning about AI

 <!---